Oracle DELETE

 In this statement,

-• First, you specify the name of the table from which you want to delete data.
+• First, provide the name of the table from which you want to delete data.

 Note that it is faster and more efficient to use the TRUNCATE TABLE statement to delete all rows from a large table.

-Let’s create a new table named sales, which contains all sales order data, for the demonstration purpose:
+Let’s create a new table called sales, which contains all sales order data, for the demonstration purpose:

 CREATE TABLE sales AS